beta-europe/www.beta-europe.org/_pages/contact.md

 We encourage you to join our network since you will benefit from BETA's support as well as all other MEU partners' experiences.

-To know more about our partnership programme, you can contact our Head of Concept and Partnerships, Mr Marco Vento (<mailto:m.vento@beta-europe.org>).
+To know more about our partnership programme, you can contact the European Management Board: [contact@beta-europe.org](mailto:contact@beta-europe.org).